vladlpavlov/Pythagoras/README.md

 ## What is it?

-`Pythagoras` is a framework for easy and cost-effective massive algorithm parallelization in Python.
+`Pythagoras` is a framework for easy and cost-efficient massive algorithm parallelization in Python.
 It helps to accelerate data science, machine learning, and AI workflows.